 I always knew I wanted a family.
 I’m one of four children and enjoyed the chaos of growing up with roommates that creatively suggested new ways for us to defy death on a daily basis.
 Needless to say, we are most likely the reason my mother has a heart condition.

-My focus after grad school was my career but shortly after was my first child.
+My focus after grad school was my career but shortly after came the arrival of my first child.
 I remember having to leave her the first day I went back to work after taking leave.
 The amount of guilt and sadness was overwhelming the entire day.
 I remember finishing all my work as quickly as possible and then blocking an hour earlier to get back to her.
 I had a vision that she would be crying and feel I had abandoned her.

-I arrived to a happy, smiling baby, who could have cared less that I was gone and had an amazing day.
+I arrived home to a happy, smiling baby, who could have cared less that I was gone and she had an amazing day.
 Believe it or not, this was when I asked myself, what was my earliest memory as a child?
-I think there was a birthday party when I was 5.
-So that’s it, as much as we want to be perfect for our young ones, when they’re babies, they aren’t going to remember ANY of this.
+I think it was a birthday party when I was 5.
+So that’s it, as much as we want to be perfect for our young ones when they’re babies, they aren’t going to remember ANY of this.

 When my son was born, it was ten times easier.
-I had adopted a motto that I tell all new moms when you’re suppose to give “advice”.
-The secret to being a great mom is… Love Your Kids and Keep Them Alive.
+I had adopted a motto that I tell all new moms when they’re supposed to give “advice.”
+The secret to being a great mom is… Love your kids and keep them alive.
 That’s it.
 Throw everything else out the window.
 Don’t worry if you have to work late or their blanket isn’t organic cotton, they’re going to eat that Cheeto off of the floor anyway.

 I quickly found myself turning working mom guilt into a prideful example for my kids to look up to.
 They know mommy is great at what she does and works hard so we can do special things together as a family.
-They are also still young enough to get excited when I have to fly out real quick because they know I’m comin home with a surprise if they’re good for dad.
+They are also still young enough to get excited when I have to fly out real quick for a work trip because they know I will be coming home with a surprise if they’re good for dad.